-Cisplatin Ineligible Patients with Urothelial Carcinoma
+Platinum Ineligible Patients with Urothelial Carcinoma

-The efficacy of KEYTRUDA was investigated in KEYNOTE-052 (NCT02335424), a multicenter, open-label, single-arm trial in 370 patients with locally advanced or metastatic urothelial carcinoma who were not eligible for cisplatin-containing chemotherapy.
+The efficacy of KEYTRUDA was investigated in KEYNOTE-052 (NCT02335424), a multicenter, open-label, single-arm trial in 370 patients with locally advanced or metastatic urothelial carcinoma who had one or more comorbidities, including patients who were not eligible for any platinum-containing chemotherapy.
 The trial excluded patients with autoimmune disease or a medical condition that required immunosuppression.
 Patients received KEYTRUDA 200 mg every 3 weeks until unacceptable toxicity or disease progression.
 Patients with initial radiographic disease progression could receive additional doses of treatment during confirmation of progression unless disease progression was symptomatic, was rapidly progressive, required urgent intervention, or occurred with a decline in performance status.
-Patients without disease progression could be treated for up to
+Patients without disease progression could be treated for up to 24 months.
+Tumor response assessments were performed at 9 weeks after the first dose, then every 6 weeks for the first year, and then every 12 weeks thereafter.
+The major efficacy outcome measures were ORR and DoR as assessed by BICR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ.